cesiu/dotfiles/README.md

 permission, you're on someone else's server, which is going to be slow enough that you don't want syntax checking in Vim.

+Note that cycling colorschemes in Vim is known to be buggy.
+For this reason, cycling back to the default in the projector_mode plugin is disabled.

 ### About `Monokai.terminal`: ###
 This is a config file for macOS's built-in Terminal.
 It gives you nice colors stolen from the Monokai color scheme.
 If you install Vim Airline with the